angeltearsforever/e-books/README.md

 Your zine should be viewable at the following base URL: [ezines.angeltearsforever.com](https://ezines.angeltearsforever.com/).

-Note that the `CNAME` file in this repository controls DNS for Github Pages.
+Note that the `docs/CNAME` file in this repository controls DNS for Github Pages.